Retirement

 Remaining balance to heirs (after 13 years of $30K/yr withdrawals)

-Neither choice is universally “right.”
+Neither choice is “right.”
 Margaret’s pension pays out nearly twice the lump sum if she lives long.
 Robert’s lump sum preserves wealth for heirs and gives him flexibility, which matters more given his health outlook.
-The same offer, two completely rational but opposite decisions.
+Same offer, two completely rational but opposite decisions.

 Time PeriodNominal PaymentPurchasing Power (3% inflation)